esraaMohamed/mock-portfolio/README.md

 # mock-portfolio
 Source code for a Mock Portfolio website.

-Just open it using chrome web browser.
+Just open the portofolio.html file using chrome web browser.